kbedros9090/ShaftDynamicsSimulatorProject/README.md

 4. Add the project folder to MATLAB path
    - Open MATLAB → Home → Set Path → Add Folder → Save
    - Make sure each subfolder is linked to the main project folder so all components can access each other correctly.

-## Simulink
-   - The Simulink model represents the shaft as a physical system with torsional inertia, damping, and applied torque.
-   - It runs without friction to provide a baseline comparison to the MATLAB simulation (which includes friction).
-   - All inputs, such as applied torque and shaft properties, are linked to the GUI so the user can modify them dynamically.
-   - The simulation outputs angular displacement over time, which is synchronized with the MATLAB results in the GUI animation.

 ## Usage